hisr2024/BhriguWelt/CODE_OF_CONDUCT.md

 This Code applies within project spaces and when representing the project in public.

 ## Enforcement
-Report abusive, harassing, or otherwise unacceptable behavior to **security@bhriguwelt.com**.
+Report abusive, harassing, or otherwise unacceptable behavior to **security@bhriguwelt.com** (as also documented in `SECURITY.md`).
 Complaints will be reviewed and responded to fairly and promptly.

 ## Attribution
 Adapted from the [Contributor Covenant, version 2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).